 DTS’s commitment to missions is demonstrated through its programs and conferences, which expose students to the diverse nature of missions and the unique opportunities for vocational missionary service.

 Students whose goal is career missions may enroll in the Intercultural Ministries emphasis of the Master of Theology (ThM) degree or the MA in Cross-cultural Ministries (MACM).
-Those particularly interested in Bible translation should consider the Master of Arts (Biblical Exegesis and Linguistics) (MABEL) program, offered jointly with the Graduate Institute of Applied Linguistics (GIAL).
+Those particularly interested in Bible translation should consider the Master of Arts (Biblical Exegesis and Linguistics) (MABEL) program, offered jointly with the Dallas International University (DIU).
 ThM courses are also offered in urban ministries.

 The presence of many international students on campus creates a culturally rich environment that reflects the diversity of the global church and the scope of the Great Commission.